Master of Arts (Writing and Literature)

 To complete the Master of Arts (Writing and Literature) students must pass 16 credit points and meet the following course rules to be eligible to graduate:

-• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first study period
+• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) to be completed in the first trimester of study

 • one of: